sophie3101/data_projects/doc/data_engineering_aws/concepts.md

 # AWS services for transforming data
 - AWS Lambda for light transformations: can run up to 15 min, mazimum memory of 10GB
 - AWS Glue: serverless, user need to specify Data Processing Units (DPUS)
+- Glue. crawlers: process to examine data source, infer the schema and populate technical data catalog
-- AWS Glue DataBrew: apply transformations to data wo write or manage any code
+- AWS Glue DataBrew: apply transformations to data wo write or manage any code.
+Also used to generate profile information on a dataset
 - AWS Glue Data catalog: provide logical view of data in the storage layer
  - AWS EMR: open source big data processing tools such as Apache Spark, Hive, Hudi,Presto, Pig...